 An official website of the European Union.
 See all European Institutions

-The Delegation of the European Union to the Kingdom of Lesotho is part of the extended network of Union representations abroad placed under the responsibility of the High Representative / Vice President of the Commission with the duty to assist her in carrying out her mission of representing the Union and enforcing its external policy.
+The Delegation of the European Union to the Kingdom of Lesotho is part of the extended network of Union representations abroad placed under the responsibility of the High Representative / Vice President of the Commission, Ms Federica Mogherini, with the duty to assist her in carrying out her mission of representing the Union and enforcing its external policy.

-The Delegation's main task is to implement the Cotonou Partnership Agreement linking the EU Member States to the African Caribbean and Pacific Countries including Lesotho.
-The central objective of this partnership is to reduce and ultimately eradicate poverty through sustainable development, the progressive integration into the world economy and the promotion of the rule of law, democracy and human rights.
+The Delegation's main task is to inter alia implement the Cotonou Partnership Agreement linking the EU Member States to the African, Caribbean and Pacific Countries.
+The central objective of this partnership is to reduce and ultimately eradicate poverty through sustainable development, the progressive integrationpf partner countries into the world economy and the promotion of the rule of law, democracy and human rights.

-The main interlocutor for the implementation of the EU's cooperation with Lesotho is the National Authorising Officer (NAO), Dr. 'Mamphono Khaketla, Lesotho's Minister of Finance of Lesotho.
+The main interlocutor for the implementation of the EU's cooperation with Lesotho is the National Authorising Officer (NAO), Dr Moeketsi Majoro, Lesotho's Minister of Finance of Lesotho.

-The roles and responsibilities of the NAO as per Article 35 of the Cotonou Agreement (see: Consolidated text of the Cotonou Agreement) include coordination, programming, regular monitoring and reviewing of the implementation of activities under EU cooperation with Lesotho.
+The roles and responsibilities of the NAO as per Article 35 of the Cotonou Agreement (see: Consolidated text of the Cotonou Agreement) include coordination, programming, regular monitoring and reviewing of the implementation of activities under Lesotho - EU cooperation.

-Under the umbrella of Article 8 of the Cotonou Agreement, the Political dialogue takes place with the objective of exchanging information, fostering mutual understanding and to facilitate the establishment of agreed priorities and shared agendas.
+Under the umbrella of Article 8 of the Cotonou Agreement, the Political dialogue takes place with the objective of exchanging information, fostering mutual understanding and facilitate the establishment of agreed priorities and shared agendas.
 The dialogue is also to facilitate and strengthen cooperation within international fora and to promote and sustain a system of effective multilateralism.
 It focuses on specific political issues of mutual concern or of general significance at the international level.
 The latest political dialogue took place in Maseru on 26 April 2018 and focused on Lesotho's reforms agenda, bilateral coperation, SAPMIL and Brexit.

-In addition, a number of other projects aimed atenhancing respect for human rights and strengthening the capacity of civil society are being carried out under the thematic funding instrument of the EU, the European Instrument for Human Rights and Democracy (EIDHR).
+In addition, a number of other projects aimed at enhancing respect for human rights and strengthening the capacity of civil society are being carried out under the thematic funding instrument of the EU, whereby the European Instrument for Human Rights and Democracy (EIDHR).

-The EU is supporting Lesotho to integrate into the world’s trading system so that she can benefit from the global economy.
-While trade is not a guaranteed route to economic growth for developing countries, trade and openness to the global economy play an important role in creating jobs and prosperity in Lesotho.
+The EU is supporting Lesotho in its efforts to integrate into the world’s trading system so that she can benefit from the global economy.

 The EU is convinced that international trade is part of the path to sustained economic growth and development and that Lesotho needs to make trade a high priority in her development strategies and tackle some structural problems in her economy which hamper business activity.